 The color of urine normally ranges from somewhere between dull yellow to bright amber, resulting from a pigment known as urochrome and depending on the dilution or concentration of this pigment in urine.
 It is however possible that the pigments present in other foods and medication can mix in with the pigments present in the urine and change its normal color.

 Here are some of the foods which can potentially stain urine and lead to discoloration.

+Same as cranberries, it is the pigments present in beets which can lead to staining of urine.
+Sometimes this color can be mistaken as being a cause of blood present in the urine; however, it is not that alarming and is merely because of the pigmentation.
 The consumption of beets can cause the urine to acquire a red, brown or pink color.
 However, it is not as scary as it may seem.
 It is the presence of carotenoids and flavanoids which adds to the discoloring of urine from its natural pale yellow.
 Known as ‘beeturia’, the discoloration of urine caused due to the consumption of beets is only experienced by a maximum of 12 percent of the population consuming it.